Scarlet 31, Gray 14

 “Kerry Coombs had an incredible record of achievement as a high school head coach and he is highly regarded as one of the great coaches in Ohio high school football history,” Meyer said when he hired Coombs.
 “I have watched him coach in high school and at the University of Cincinnati and I have great respect for the way he works.
 He is a strong recruiter.
 He knows defense and special teams.
 And he is an excellent teacher.”

 Coombs was a member of the University of Dayton’s 1980 Division III national championship team while studying secondary education.
 He then charged through the high school ranks: spending two seasons as an assistant at Greenhills High School and four at Lakota before taking over as head coach at Loveland in 1989.
 Two years later – 1991 – he took over at Colerain.

 In 16 seasons at Colerain Coombs’ teams went to 10 state playoffs, including five state semifinal berths.
 His 2004 team won the Division I state championship with a 15-0 mark that included a record-setting title game win over Canton McKinley, 50-10.
-It was – and still is – the most points scored and the largest margin of victory in the Ohio “big school” state title game.
+The 40-point margin of victory is still the largest in the Ohio “big school” state title game.

 Colerain won seven consecutive Greater Miami Conference championships under Coombs from 2000-06, and Coombs had a 161-34 record as head coach.
 His overall head coaching record through 18 seasons is 167-48.

 Coombs sent five of his Colerain players to Ohio State, including Jefferson Kelley in the mid-1990s and most recently Connor and Spencer Smith and Tyler Moeller.